 Fluorescence is one of those phenomena which has always fascinated me...so getting this lamp was a great thing for me.
 Meaning that I had a relatively powerful UV source to play with, but without having to lug around a clumsy linear fluorescent fixture, or take out shares in a well known battery company to run the portable black light I had.
 This thing made me realise just how powerful the portable one wasn't!
 It really does cause an impressive amount of fluorescence in everything you'd expect it to - and some things you wouldn't!

 The lamp itself appears to be quite ordinary, but well put together.
 The black plastic used on the case is a nice touch, and looks smart.
 The ballast does make a soft buzz when in use, but nothing noticeable, and runs almost completely cool to the touch when operated in a base down position.

-10th January 2021: Sadly this lamp was broken during the last year when it fell from a poor fitting lamp holder.
+This lamp sadly was broken when it fell from a poorly fitting lamp holder in early 2021.